jamesquinlan/Intro-Database-SQL/lectures/improve_performance.md

 ```

 - Place the most restrictive conditions first in the `WHERE` clause (which actually maybe last since some optimizers read bottom up).
 The most restrictive condition is the one that returns the fewest rows of data.
 You can test the order of the optimizer by switching conditions in the `WHERE` condition.
-For example, test the two queries
+For example using the `Store` database, test the following two queries
 ```sql
 Select * from Products Where inventory<100 and category_id=200;
 ```